REMUNERATION & NOMINATION COMMITTEE MEMBERS

 TERMS OF REFERENCE FOR THE REMUNERATION & NOMINATION COMMITTEE

-1.1 The Committee shall comprise at least two independent non-executive directors of the Company.
-The chairman of the Board may serve on the Committee.
+1.1.
+The Committee shall comprise at least two independent non-executive directors of the Company.
+The Chair of the Board may serve on the Committee.

-1.3 The Board shall appoint the Committee chairman (the “Chairman“) who should be either the chairman of the Board or an independent non-executive director.
-In the absence of the Chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting from those who would qualify under these terms of reference to be appointed to that position by the Board.
-The chairman of the Board shall not chair the Committee when it is dealing with the matter of succession to the chairmanship.
+1.3.
+The Board shall appoint the Committee Chair (the “Chair”) who should be either the chair of the Board or an independent non-executive director.
+In the absence of the Chair and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting from those who would qualify under these terms of reference to be appointed to that position by the Board.
+The chair- of the Board shall not chair the Committee when it is dealing with the matter of their succession.

-The Company Secretary or his nominee shall act as the secretary of the Committee.
+The Company Secretary or their nominee shall act as the secretary of the Committee

 The quorum necessary for the transaction of business shall be two members of whom at least one must be an independent non-executive director.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

 The Committee shall meet at least twice a year and otherwise as required.

 5. Notice of meetings 5.1.
 Meetings of the Committee shall be called by the secretary of the Committee at the request of the Chair or any member thereof.